TodePond/TodePondDotCom/sky/power-in-arroost/readme.md

 Because of this, love puts you in a vulnerable position.
 Because...
 When you act out of love, there's a chance that you'll be ignored or rejected.

-And for me, this is the big glaring issue with power in arroost: Consent.
+And for me, this is the big glaring issue with power in arroost, and it's something that it prominent within Melanie's course: Consent.

 <br>